Cartoon Network (Philippines): January 2022 – present: Redraw Your World

 On January 8, 2022, Cartoon Network Asia, Korea, Hong Kong, and Taiwan rebranded to Redraw your World.
 The video series "Craft Your World" will launch on Cartoon Network Asia and Crayola websites and social channels in the coming weeks until the end of 2022.
 "Redraw Your World" physical events are also taking place from February onwards in malls across the region, including Singapore, Malaysia and the Philippines.

 Cartoonito relaunched as a morning programming block on Cartoon Network Philippines, Asia and Korea on March 28, 2022.
 It offers a modern approach to preschool programming, built to support each child’s unique potential with its educational framework called “Humancentric Learning”.

-In August 2025, the network reconfigured to a 16:9 anamorphic widescreen standard-definition format, eliminating the use of letterboxing.
+On August 17, 2025, the network reconfigured to a 16:9 anamorphic widescreen standard-definition format, eliminating the use of letterboxing.
 The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.
 Although this change didn't yet affect all providers, but major providers (including Cignal) were affected by this change, confusing viewers that it actually switched to 16:9 until a few weeks later, where it finally affected all providers.